My Number 1 Technique to Never Run Out of Things to Say

 “I work as a Project Manager for an international marketing firm, so I travel quite a lot”

-Afterwards the conversation lingers on and eventually the topic you’re on dies out.
+Afterward the conversation lingers on and eventually, the topic you’re on dies out.

 Now, you can go back to any topic of your choice from that simple mention: